 Get help at the University of Michigan

 If you have developed gestational diabetes, there are several ways you can be involved with the care and resources at U-M. To make an appointment with a clinician, reach out to one of the locations listed below.
-You can take an education class on gestational diabetes led by a group of diabetes and self-care experts from U-M—learn more about our classes.
+You can take an education class on gestational diabetes led by a group of diabetes and self-care experts from U-M.